hutaiyuan/hutaiyuan.github.io/README.md

 - My major is **Computer Software and Theory**.

-- My research is focused on H&E **pathological section detection** based on *DEEP LEARNING* recently.
+- My research is focused on H&E **Pathological Section Detection** based on *DEEP LEARNING* recently.

-- The fields of work I have done include **Software System Development, Smart Devices and Hardware, Image and Voice Information Processing and Recognition, Data Processing and Analysis**, etc.
+- The fields of work I have done include **Software System Development, Smart Devices and Hardware Design, Image and Voice Information Processing and Recognition, Data Processing and Analysis**, etc.

 - I am interested in **Computer Theory, Artificial Intelligence, Machine Learning and Deep Learning** related technologies.